lvh/lvh.github.io/posts/todays-openssl-bug-for-techies-without-infosec-chops.md

 stable versions of your operating system, you're almost certainly safe.

-The biggest concern, in my opinion, is for software developers using OS X machines.
-Using OS X for HTTPS REST APIs is fairly common.
-OS X comes with 0.9.8zf by default now, which is a recent revision of a very old branch.
+The biggest concern is with software developers using OS X. That audience uses HTTPS REST APIs frequently.
+OS X comes with 0.9.8zf by default now, which is a recent revision of an ancient branch.
 Therefore, people have a strong motivation to get their OpenSSL from a third-party source.
-The most popular source is Homebrew, which currently ships 1.0.2c, and is affected.

-*UPDATE*: Homebrew has updated OpenSSL -- you should go update right now!
+The most popular source is Homebrew, which up until earlier this morning shipped 1.0.2c.
+The bug affects that version.
+If you installed OpenSSL through Homebrew, you should go update right now.